hartwigmedical/pipeline5/README.md

 ### Locally
 You can also run locally as a Docker container.
 First build the project without the **-DskipDocker** flag to build the image.
 It will be tagged as **local-SNAPSHOT**.
 You can then run the container using the run script in the root of the project.
+If running on a mac you must use the **-l** flag to switch to local mode as Docker for Mac does not support host network mode (used in production to expose the spark diagnostic GUI).
 For example:

 ```
-run_pipeline2_docker.sh -v local-SNAPSHOT -p /your/patient/dir -r /your/reference/file -c /your/config/dir
+run_pipeline2_docker.sh -v local-SNAPSHOT -p /your/patient/dir -r /your/reference/file -c /your/config/dir -l
 ```

 ### On Crunch